 What are watts?

 The first thing to know is that watts are the product of voltage times amps, typically expressed as: (watts = amps X volts).
-Therefore, if you know the operating voltage and amp draw of an appliance, you can determine watts.
-Many of your electric needs in your RV will be 120V appliances (pretty much anything you plug into a standard outlet).
-Knowing this, you can simply multiply the amps of a device by 120 to get the watts.
-However, since you are in an RV, some of your appliances will run on 12V DC.
+Therefore, if you know an appliance’s operating voltage and amp draw, you can determine watts.
+For example, many of your electric needs in your RV will be 120V appliances (pretty much anything you plug into a standard outlet).
+Knowing this, you can multiply the amps of a device by 120 to get the watts.
+However, some of your appliances will run on 12V DC since you are in an RV.
 For example, your RV furnace may have an amperage draw of 7 amps, giving you 12V x 7amps=84 watts.

 With some appliances, the amperage draw varies depending on how you use it.
-For example, you may have a flat-screen TV that allows adjustment of the display’s brightness along with volume control.
+For example, you may have a flat-screen TV that allows adjustment of the display’s brightness and volume control.
 These settings will affect the number of amps required to power it.

 Additionally, you likely have an appliance that cycles on and off like a refrigerator.
 This appliance may use more power when starting up, but it will use significantly less electricity when running.